shawnoster/whiskeyandcode/content/posts/architecting-my-personal-cloud-for-security-and-sanity.md

 ### Authorize Machine

-The first time you sign into 1Password on a new machine, whether via the desktop, browser extension, or CLI, you much provide both your password and secret key.
-This authorizes the machine
+The first time you sign into 1Password on a new machine, whether via the desktop, browser extension, or CLI, you provide both your password and secret key.
+This authorizes the machine with 1Password.
+Subsequent logins will only require the main password.

 Same command for both Windows and Ubuntu: